nullpomino/nullpomino/readme_en.txt

 COMBO RACE
 	Try to clear all the lines in the well in one combo.
-	Goal is selectable from 20, 40, and 100 lines.
+	Goal is selectable from 20, 40, 100 lines, or endless mode (stops when you break your combo).

 ULTRA
 	Score as many points as possible or clear as many lines as possible until the time limit.